Are you living with an ant colony nearby?

 This all depends on the kids of ants you have, how many you have, and where you have them.

 In the worst cases, you may need professional ant pest control services to clear out your property.
-If you only have a mild ant problem, you can probably stop the ants on your own.
+However, if you only have a mild ant problem, you can probably stop the ants on your own.

 But the first step to any ant problem is prevention.

 To keep ants from coming inside, you have to make it so they won’t want to.
-Here are a few easy ant prevention ideas.
+So here are a few easy ant prevention ideas.

 Cleaning your kitchen after every meal is a quick job you probably already do anyway.
 Make sure you wipe crumbs off the counter and clean up sticky spills, like honey, juice, or grease spills.